AckerlyXu/heima/articles/hdinsight/hdinsight-administer-use-management-portal.md

     * **Quickstart (![cloud and thunderbolt icon = quickstart](./media/hdinsight-administer-use-portal-linux/quickstart.png))**: Displays information that will help you get started using HDInsight.
     * **Users (![users icon](./media/hdinsight-administer-use-portal-linux/users.png))**: Allows you to set permissions for *portal management* of this cluster for other users on your Azure subscription.

-        > [AZURE.IMPORTANT]
+        > [!IMPORTANT]
         > This *only* affects access and permissions to this cluster in the Azure portal preview, and has no effect on who can connect to or submit jobs to the HDInsight cluster.
         >
         >
     * **Tags (![tag icon](./media/hdinsight-administer-use-portal-linux/tags.png))**: Tags allow you to set key/value pairs to define a custom taxonomy of your cloud services.
 For example, you may create a key named **project**, and then use a common value for all services associated with a specific project.
     * **Ambari Views**: Links to Ambari Web.

-        > [AZURE.IMPORTANT]
+        > [!IMPORTANT]
         > To manage the services provided by the HDInsight cluster, you must use Ambari Web or the Ambari REST API.
-For more information on using Ambari, see [Manage HDInsight clusters using Ambari](/documentation/articles/hdinsight-hadoop-manage-ambari/).
+For more information on using Ambari, see [Manage HDInsight clusters using Ambari](./hdinsight-hadoop-manage-ambari.md).
         >
         >